espressomd/espresso/doc/sphinx/inter_non-bonded.rst

 * ``trans_r_cut``

 which will be explained below.
-The interaction only has an effect if the DPD thermostat activated.
+The interaction only has an effect if the DPD thermostat is activated.

 The interaction consists of a friction force :math:`\vec{F}_{ij}^{D}` and a random force :math:`\vec{F}_{ij}^R` added to the other interactions